chetansinghsajwan/notes/linux/vfs/file.md

 };
 ```

-The field `f_op` here contains a pointer to `struct file_operations` type which contains pointers to functions which knows how to perform  operations on t
+The field `f_op` here contains a pointer to `struct file_operations` type which contains pointers to functions which knows how to perform  operations on a file.

 ## References